reusahn/Unity-Unreal-Interaction-Research/01_Digital_Human_and_Virtual_Beings/Works/Whispers/README.md

 ---

 ## 🧩 Overview
-**Whispers – Mysomania** is a 3D psychological short film exploring **guilt, moral decay, and survival** through collaborative storytelling between human and AI.
+**Whispers – Mythomania** is a 3D psychological short film exploring **guilt, moral decay, and survival** through collaborative storytelling between human and AI.
 Three strangers awaken on a drifting raft with no memory of how they arrived.
 As they share mysterious meat to survive, silence begins to expose their hidden guilt —
 and those who attempt to rationalize their past gradually vanish into the sea.